Lu-Kangkai/Lu-Kangkai.github.io/_pages/about.md

+#---
+#permalink: /
+#title: "About me"
+#excerpt: "About me"
+#author_profile:true
+#redirect_from:
+#  - "/about/"
+#  - "/about.html"
+#---
 ---
 permalink: /
-title: "About me"
+title: "About"
-excerpt: "About me"
-author_profile:true
+author_profile: true
 redirect_from:
-  - "/about/"
+  - "/wordpress/"
-  - "/about.html"
+  - "/wordpress/index.html"
 ---

 As a sophomore at Zhoukou Normal University, Lu Kangkai has achieved outstanding performance in competitions, practical activities and academic studies, with strong comprehensive abilities.